DREP [old] Price Tops $1.96 on Major Exchanges (DREP)

-DREP [old] (CURRENCY:DREP) traded 19.5% lower against the US dollar during the twenty-four hour period ending at 21:00 PM Eastern on August 23rd.
-During the last seven days, DREP [old] has traded 31.3% lower against the US dollar.
-DREP [old] has a total market cap of $6.74 billion and approximately $27.57 million worth of DREP [old] was traded on exchanges in the last 24 hours.
-One DREP [old] coin can now be purchased for $1.96 or 0.00003399 BTC on popular cryptocurrency exchanges.
+DREP [old] (CURRENCY:DREP) traded 19.5% lower against the U.S. dollar during the twenty-four hour period ending at 23:00 PM ET on August 29th.
+Over the last seven days, DREP [old] has traded down 31.3% against the U.S. dollar.
+One DREP [old] coin can now be purchased for $1.96 or 0.00003399 BTC on major exchanges.
+DREP [old] has a market capitalization of $6.74 billion and approximately $27.57 million worth of DREP [old] was traded on exchanges in the last 24 hours.

 DREP [old] Coin Profile